hall-lab/speedseq/README.md

 -
 ###speedseq aln

-`speedseq aln` takes paired-end fastq sequences as input, and produces a duplicate-marked, sorted, indexed BAM file that can be processed with other `speedseq` modules.
+`speedseq aln` takes paired-end fastq sequences as input, and produces a duplicate-marked, sorted, indexed BAM file that can be processed with other SpeedSeq modules.
 Currently, `speedseq aln` does not support single-end reads.

 Internally, `speedseq aln` runs the following steps to produce [three output BAM files](#output):